nrswn40k1/bss/README.md

 wf.write('./music3.wav', rate3, y[2])
 ```

+#### Usage
+You can choose three different fai function.

 #### Reference
 - Evaluation of blind signal separation method using directivity pattern under reverberant condition
-- An Approach to Blind Source Separation.
-Based on Temporal Structure of Speech Signals.
+- An Approach to Blind Source Separation Based on Temporal Structure of Speech Signals.